xalaida/laravel-position/README.md

 }
 ```

-Add a `position` column to the model tables.
+Add a `position` column to the model tables:

 ```php
 Schema::create('categories', function (Blueprint $table) {